loroldoesmath/billionaires/README.md

 5. Open a pull request.

 ## Disclaimer
 This project is for research and educational purposes only.
+Any findings or opinions are my own and do not reflect that of my employer.